 Now that we’ve covered why advocacy matters, let’s discuss how to implement it in just three easy steps.

 It’s up to you to educate people on social media best practices and, above all, get them involved in the employee advocacy program.
 In time, the program will run itself because connected employees will see each others’ posts and want to like or share the content themselves.

-- Incentives: Down the road, you’ll notice that certain employees are more active advocates than others, while others might have the potential to reach more people.
+Down the road, you’ll notice that certain employees are more active advocates, but others have the potential to reach wider audiences.
 For some, the best motivation for employee advocacy is a boost to their personal brand.
 Others simply enjoy being involved.